 BioStar Systems, LLC - Sonoma County Biomethane Production for Transportation Fuel

-BioStar Systems, LLC, is partnering with Sonoma County Water Agency and Sonoma County Transit to produce 240,000 cubic feet of biogas per day using a waste reception and blending facility, high temperature anaerobic digestion, and a biogas condition and compression facility.
+BioStar Systems, LLC, is partnering with Sonoma County Water Agency and Sonoma County Transit to produce 240,000 cubic feet of biogas per day using a waste reception and blending facility, high temperature anaerobic digestion, and a biogas conditioning facility.
 This project will produce 148,000 cubic feet per day of pipeline quality biomethane to be used by the Sonoma County Transit fleet.
-Excess gas will be distributed to public compressed natural gas stations in the state.
-The feedstock used for this project will be dairy waste (75,000 gallons per day (gpd) and food processor waste (66,000 gpd).
+Excess gas will be distributed to public compressed natural gas stations.
+The feedstock used for this project will be dairy waste and food processor waste (75,000 and 66,000 gallons per day, respectively).

 Project partners will provide match funding of $3,372,314.

-This project is a part of the County of Sonoma’s effort to implement a regional climate change program which aims to reduce GHG emissions by 25 percent below 1990 levels by 2015.
-The amount of biogas produced by this project is enough to fuel 33 of Sonoma County Transit’s 45 fleet buses daily.
+This project is a part of the County of Sonoma's effort to reduce GHG emissions by 25 percent below 1990 levels by 2015.
+The amount of biogas produced by this project is enough to fuel 33 of Sonoma County Transit's 45 fleet buses daily.

-Biogas can be produced and sold at a lower cost than fossil fuels, with environmental, energy, and economic benefits.
-Dairy farmers and food processors will save on disposal costs and avoid capital costs for expensive infrastructure to comply with increasingly stringent air quality regulations.
+Biogas can be produced and sold at a lower total life-cycle cost than fossil fuels, when taking account of environmental, energy, and economic benefits.
+Dairy farmers and food processors save on disposal costs and avoid capital costs for expensive infrastructure to comply with increasingly stringent air quality regulations.
 This project will employ the only thermophilic digester producing biogas for transportation in Northern California.